lethyciasabrina/Kotlin-Exercise/README.md

 # Kotlin Exercises 🚀

 This repository contains solved **Kotlin** exercises, organized by category.
-The exercises are inspired by the lessons of [José Santos](https://www.youtube.com/@airamez), aiming to strengthen programming fundamentals.
+The exercises are inspired by the lessons of [Jose Santos](https://www.youtube.com/@airamez), aiming to strengthen programming fundamentals.

 📌 **Objective:**